Dans-labs/formats/docs/dataTypes/markup.md

     [SGML](../fileFormats/sgml.md) and [XML](../fileFormats/xml.md) are hardly being further developed.

-??? explanation "Quirks in the history of HTML"
+??? info "Quirks in the history of HTML"
     The story of [HTML](../fileFormats/html.md) is more intriguing.
     Whereas the W3C has tried,
     [for a long time]({{html52}}#introduction-history),